martinktay/cardiovascular-disease-classification-algorithms/README.md

 ## Project Overview

-This project focuses on utilizing machine learning to predict cardiovascular disease based on key risk factors.
+This project focuses on utilising machine learning to predict cardiovascular disease based on key risk factors.
 Cardiovascular disease is a leading global cause of preventable deaths, responsible for significant suffering and straining healthcare systems.
 It claims about 17.7 million lives annually, making up 44% of non-communicable disease fatalities.

 We monitor risk factors such as blood pressure, obesity, age, gender, diet, exercise, smoking, insurance, mental and physical health, alcohol use, sleep, and health check-ups.
 Our aim is to leverage machine learning techniques for accurate disease prediction, contributing to research and prevention efforts.
 Below is an organized breakdown of the project's key components and features: